ChaitanyaCixLive/Keras_Examples/README.md

-# Text Generator
+# LSTM Text Generator

-I was going through the Keras examples and I found the text generator one.
-I have alot of text data so it seemed like a cool idea to try it out.
-However, I didn't like how it was written so I rewrote it to better suite my style and so that I understood it better.
+Feed the text generator of text file.
+Alternatively use process.py to feed it a folder with files of .txt and it will concatenate them into a large string.

+The output will be new string generated from sample the space of in the input text.

 ## How to Use